PenCue/devprocess/docs/git-branching-model.md

 Switched to a new branch "1-document-git-branching-approach"
 ```

-### Create a Pull Request
+### Create a Draft Pull Request

 As early as possible commit the feature branch back to orgin and create a pull request to track progress.
+The automated integration tests are run on each update to the branch connected to the PR.

+Continue to work on the feature with regular commits to track changes and make sure the automated integration tests are still passing.

-#### Incorporating a finished feature on develop
+### Incorporating a finished feature on develop

+After the feature is finished, the draft PR is changed to a PR ready for review.
+The developer requests one or more team members to review the PR.

 Finished features may be merged into the `develop` branch to definitely add them to the upcoming release: